ericpante/bioinfo/3_RADseq_exercises.md

 snps matrix size: (3, 112), 30.06% missing sites.
 sequence matrix size: (3, 32453), 0.36% missing sites.
 ```
+To understand the results of this first run, we need to keep in mind that we split one file (`SRR1754715.fastq`) containing 696,994 reads into three files (slices), which contain 232,332, 232,332, 232,330 reads, respectively.
+We expect that we will not hit all loci in all slices, because coverage will vary from one slice to the other.
+Keeping only loci shared among all three slices, we should expect that all genotypes are the same.
+SNPs are therefore either sequencing errors that we mistaken for alleles (eg coverage parameter set to low), missed alleles due to coverage parameter set too high (allele dropout).
+Please see Mastretta Yanes et al 2014 for details (doi: 10.1111/1755-0998.12291).

 ## Playing with the parameters